 Emily has appeared as a concerto soloist with the RWC Community Orchestra, Binghamton Community Orchestra, Binghamton Youth Symphony Orchestra, and Gordon Symphony Orchestra.
+She has performed in masterclasses with Jim Walker, Paul Edmund-Davies, Linda Chesis, Wissam Boustany, Elizabeth Ostling, Bonnie Bo-Kyung Kim, Ken-David Masur, Jennifer Dashnaw, and Jocelyn Goranson.
 In 2015, she was a winner of the National Flute Association Collegiate Flute Choir Competition, performing with Project Trio at the National Flute Association Convention in Washington, D.C.

 Emily lives in Rochester, NY with her husband, Josh, and enjoys performing with the RWC Community Orchestra and in the Catskills-based folk group Brookside Trio.